Svehla/my-custom-macos-setup/keyboard/readme.md

       ]
     },
     {
-      "description": "control + L/R arrows -> go to the start/end of line (svehlify custom)", "manipulators": [{
+      "description": "control + L/R arrows -> go to the start/end of line (custom svehlify)", "manipulators": [{
           "from": {
             "key_code": "right_arrow",